imanefjer/LongListOps/README.md

 We experiment with a diverse set of models, including:

-- **RNN-Based Models:** Simple RNNs, LSTMs, and LSTMs with Attention
+- **RNN-Based Models:** Bidirectional RNNs, Bidirectional LSTMs, and Bidirectional LSTMs with Attention
 - **Transformer-Based Models:**
   - AllenAI Longformer for long-range dependency handling
   - DistilBERT for leveraging pre-trained language representations